netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 </rpc>
 ~~~

-In case acl A1 did not have the expected etag txid value "nc7688",
+In case acl A1 did not have the expected etag txid value "nc7688"
-when the server processed this request, it rejects the transaction,
+when the server processed this request, nor was the client's txid
+value found later in the server's Txid History, then the server
-and might send:
+rejects the transaction, and might send:

 ~~~ xml
 <rpc-reply xmlns="urn:ietf:params:xml:ns:netconf:base:1.0"